co-BPM: a Bayesian Model for Divergence Estimation: Introduction

-We review several methods in the context of information theory and machine learning.
-Interested readers may refer to \citep{Sricharan2010, Wang2009, Leonenko2008, Poczos2011, Ma2011, Poczos2012} for other recent developments. \citep{Wang2005} proposes a domain-splitting method that constructs an adaptive partition of the sample space with respect to $\mathcal{Y}$, then Radon-Nikodym derivative $p_1(x) / p_2(x)$ can be estimated with empirical probability mass (with the correction term on the boundary) in each sub-region.
+Divergence estimation, especially KL divergence, has a long history and rich literature, we review several methods in the context of information theory and machine learning.
+Interested readers may refer to \citep{Sricharan2010, Wang2009, Leonenko2008, Poczos2011, Ma2011, Poczos2012} for other recent developments. \citep{Wang2005} proposes a domain-partitioning method that constructs an adaptive partition of the sample space with respect to $\mathcal{Y}$, then Radon-Nikodym derivative $p_1(x) / p_2(x)$ can be estimated with empirical probability mass (with the correction term on the boundary) in each sub-region.
 In 1-dimension, strong consistency is established and several algorithmic refinements are suggested.
-In multi-dimensions, a partitioning scheme is also mentioned based on the heuristics in 1-dimensional case, however, there are not enough numeric simulations to justify the heuristics. \citep{Nguyen2010} derives a variational characterization of the $f-$divergence in terms of a Bayes decision problem, which is exploited to develop an $M-$estimator.
+In multi-dimensions, a partitioning scheme is also mentioned based on the heuristics in 1-dimensional case, however, there are not enough numeric simulations to justify the heuristics. \citep{Nguyen2010} derives a variational characterization of the $f-$divergence in terms of a bayes decision problem, which is exploited to develop an $M-$estimator.
 The theoretical results of consistency and convergence rates are provided.
-It is also shown that the estimation procedure can be cast into a finite-dimensional convex program and solved efficiently when the function class is defined by reproducing kernel Hilbert spaces. \citep{Sugiyama2012} introduces the least-squares density-difference (LSDD) estimator is developed in the framework of kernel regularized least-squares estimation.
-The finite sample error bound shows that LSDD achieves the optimal convergence rate.
+It is also shown that the estimation procedure can be cast into a finite-dimensional convex program and solved efficiently when the functional class is defined by reproducing kernel Hilbert spaces. \citep{Sugiyama2012} introduces the least-squares density-difference estimator developed under the framework of kernel regularized least-squares estimation.
+The finite sample error bound shows that it achieves the optimal convergence rate.
 They also demonstrate several pattern recognition applications.